Why do companies issue shares? Why list on the Barbados Stock Exchange?

 With three markets to choose from, each with their own distinct listing requirements, applications to list may not be uniform.

-- For Junior Market Requirements, click here.
+- For Innovation & Growth Market Requirements, click here.

-- For Regular Market Requirements, click here.
+- For Main Market Requirements, click here.

 - For International Securities Market Requirements, click here.